 Applicants are not required to have a degree in engineering; preparation in the field of data science is acceptable.

 How long will it take for a full-time student to complete the Master’s program?

 Since the Master of Science in Data Science is a 30-credit degree program, most full-time students complete the program in three semesters (12 credits in the fall, 12 credits in the spring, and 6 credits in the fall).
 Students must complete the program in five years.
 Please note that international students must be enrolled on a full-time basis, which is at least 12 credits per semester.

-How long does it take to complete the certificate program?
+How long does it take to complete the Certification program?

 Typically, students complete the four-course, non-degree granting program in two semesters, completing two courses in the fall and two in the spring.

 When does the fall semester start?

 The fall semester starts in early September.
 Please refer to the University’s academic calendar for exact dates. http://registrar.columbia.edu/event/academic-calendar

 While many of our students have work experience, it is not required.